mxsjoberg/md2website/posts/lark-parser-and-ast-visitor-for-playcode.md

 ])
 ```

-It's a verbose tree.
+This is a much more verbose tree than what I would normally construct when writing a parser, especially for such as simple input.
 Maybe a little too verbose?
+I could always do another pass over the AST (a pre-visitor?) to reconstruct it without the `Tree`, `Token`, and `RULE` all over the place.

 ## AST visitor

-Writing the AST visitor is surprisingly straightforward, basically just matching rule names, aliases, and returning the expected behaviour.

-Again, I'm only including the parts of the visitor function that is relevant for this post, see the full up-to-date AST visitor here: [github.com/mxsjoberg/playcode/blob/main/pc.py](https://github.com/mxsjoberg/playcode/blob/main/pc.py)
+Building the AST visitor is surprisingly straightforward, basically just matching rule names, aliases, and returning the expected behaviour.
+Again, I'm only including the parts of the function that is relevant for this post, see the full up-to-date code [here](https://github.com/mxsjoberg/playcode/blob/main/pc.py).

 ```python
 def visitor(tree):